houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 #### Update Metadata Schema to support output of your Custom Worker

-***\**** *Note: this schema should be configured/customized to meet your own use case.
-The instructions below are to support the simple color extraction custom worker included **
+**Note**: this schema should be configured/customized to meet your own use case.
+The instructions below are to support the simple color extraction custom worker included.

 - From the AEM > Tools > Assets > Metadata Schemas
 - Select "default"
 - Click on Edit
 - Click on + to add a new Sensei CCAI tab
 - Click on "Build Form"
 - Drag "Single Line Text" on the form

-- - Name: Color Extraction
+  - Name: Color Extraction
   - Map to      property: ./jcr:content/metadata/ccai:colorExtraction

 - Click on "Build Form" again, Drag "Multi Value Text" on the form

-- - Name: Color Extraction List
+  - Name: Color Extraction List
   - Map to      property: ./jcr:content/metadata/ccai:colorExtractionArray

  ![clip_image002](Lab/clip_image002.png)